 Previously, the product development budget was abundant.
 That’s because early-stage financiers are ready to lose their money to pursue their strategic plans.
-Now after a new seed, the same people come in and expect to earn that revenue with less and less losses.
+After a new investment round, new stakeholders expect to earn that sweet revenue with way less losses.

 Once that happens, the management suddenly expects the product to be super-scalable, super-safe, and super-fast, even though it wasn’t required in the past 2 years.